LilithHafner/UpdateJulia.jl/README.md

     •  systemwide = true install for all users, false only installs for current user.

-    •  install_location = systemwide ? "..." : "..." directory to put installed binaries
+    •  install_location = systemwide ? "/Applications" : "/Users/x/Applications" directory
+       to put installed binaries

-    •  bin = systemwide ? "/usr/local/bin" : "/Users/x/.local/bin" directory to store links to the binaries
+    •  bin = systemwide ? "/usr/local/bin" : "/Users/x/.local/bin" directory to store links
+       to the binaries

   Source

-    •  os_str = "..." string representation of the operating system: "linux", "mac", "winnt", or "freebsd".
+    •  os_str = "mac" string representation of the operating system: "linux", "mac", "winnt", or "freebsd".

-    •  arch = "..." string representation of the CPU architecture: "x86_64", "i686", "aarch64", "armv7l", or "powerpc64le".
+    •  arch = "x86_64" string representation of the CPU architecture: "x86_64", "i686",
+       "aarch64", "armv7l", or "powerpc64le".

     •  v = ... the VersionNumber to install

     •  url = ...
 URL to download that version from, if you explicitly set url, also explicitly set v lest they differ

-julia>
 ```
 The system dependent portions of info statements are replaced with `...`.